A necessary condition for supernova fallback invading newborn neutron-star magnetosphere: Setup

-is a dimensionless parameter representing the ratio between the outflow luminosity and the initial fallback accretion rate $\dot M_\mathrm{fb,ini}$.
+with $r_\mathrm{Sch} = 2GM_*/c^2$ being the Schwarzschild radius of the central NS with mass $M_*$.
 In this paper, we consider a spherically symmetric one-dimensional flow in order to explore a wide range of these parameters.